Take a look at your bank account or your budget and see what your biggest monthly expense is.

 Major home appliances drain energy when not in use.

 They are also the most costly components of your electric bill.

 It’s impossible to unplug them or even set them up on a power strip, so another option would be to…

 You’ve seen the label before but probably didn’t realize what it meant.

-ENERGY STAR is the simple choice for energy efficiency, making it easy for consumers and businesses to purchase products that save them money and protect the environment.
+ENERGY STAR is the simple choice for energy efficiency, making it easy for consumers and businesses to purchase products that save them money [on utility bills] and protect the environment.

 To put it in plain terms, products that are Energy Star certified and carry this label are going to cost less to run than their non-certified counterparts.

 We’re talking about a wide array of consumer products, too: